Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Introduction

-Through our research, we propose that a crucial step to take in addressing this gap is to better understand the role of the ``\textbf{task designer},'' the individuals who design and post RAI tasks.
+We propose that a crucial step to take in addressing this gap is to better understand the role of the ``\textbf{task designer},'' the individuals who design and post RAI tasks.
 This role has been traditionally labeled as \textit{requesters} in the crowdsourcing literature, but such a term implies a transactional role centered on task submission and payment.
-In contrast, task \textit{designer} emphasizes the creative and interpretive decisions involved in shaping task content, instructions, and interaction flow ~\cite{zheng2011task, bragg2018sprout, alagarai2014cognitively, allen2018design}.
+In contrast, \textit{task designer} emphasizes the creative and interpretive decisions involved in shaping task content, instructions, and interaction flow ~\cite{zheng2011task, bragg2018sprout, alagarai2014cognitively, allen2018design}.

 This study examines how task designers posting tasks on open crowdsourcing platforms make decisions about whether, when, and how to disclose well-being risks to workers involved in RAI content tasks.
 Specifically, we ask: \begin{itemize} \item \textbf{RQ1:} How do task designers consider and communicate well-being risks to crowd workers in RAI content tasks? \item \textbf{RQ2:} What contextual factors and tensions influence task designers’ sense of responsibility, and how do these factors and tensions shape their decisions about disclosing risk to crowdworkers? \end{itemize}

 In doing so, our study contributes a grounded understanding of how task designers navigate risk disclosure in crowdsourced AI development.
 We find that decisions about whether, when, and how to disclose well-being risks unfold across three key stages of task design: (1) conceptualization, (2) specification, and (3) evaluation, each marked by a lack of shared standards.
 Task designers relied on personal assumptions about harm thresholds, varied widely in how they communicated risks, and often inferred harm through indirect worker signals after the task was complete.
-These practices were further shaped by organizational norms, platform affordances, and broader professional cultures, which encouraged ethical gestures but rarely provided accountability.
+These practices were further shaped by organizational norms, platform affordances, and broader professional cultures, which encouraged ethical gestures but rarely levied accountability.
 Finally, many task designers perceived risk disclosure as a tradeoff with data quality, revealing key tensions between protecting worker well-being and meeting the demands of rigorous, scalable RAI development.